uw-dims/dims-finalreport/docs/source/enhancements.rst

 ubiquitous single-signon mechanism.
 (Single-signon was implemented for Jira, Jenkins, and the DIMS Dashboard server, but no farther.)
 Trident uses a Javascript Web Token (JWT, pronounced "jot").
-LDAP and JWT tokens could be extended, a service like `FreeIPA`_ or HashiCorp Vault (both used in the system illustration in Figure :ref:`bootmygovcloud`).
+LDAP and JWT tokens could be extended, a service like `FreeIPA`_ or HashiCorp Vault (both used in the system illustration in Figure :ref:`bootmygovcloud`), or Docker's built-in secrets management feature (see `Introducing Docker Secret Management`_ and `Manage sensitive data with Docker secrets`_) could be used.
+There are many tradeoffs and service integration issues in this area that make this a non-trivial problem for all open source projects of this scope.

 .. [#otto1] https://www.hashicorp.com/blog/otto/
 .. [#otto2] https://www.hashicorp.com/blog/decommissioning-otto/